 The museum is known for its collection of curiosities, including taxidermy animals, shrunken heads, and other oddities.
 Some of the exhibits focus on dark and unsettling topics such as Fred and Rose West, Witchfinders, Satanism, the SS and the Holocaust, Myra Hindley and the KKK.
 As you can see the exhibits are controversial, with some visitors expressing concern over the ethics of some of the displays.
 More light-hearted displays include the Quadrophenia exhibition, Princess Diana letters and the heroics of the SAS.

-It’s certainly not a museum for everybody (definitely not for myself).
+It’s certainly not a museum for everybody.
 However if you’re interested in crime and dark history, it could be worth a visit.
 Check out the website and read reviews of this one before you visit to see if it’s for you.

 Book a Visit to a Prison with Get Your Guide